Someone Almost Stole a Travel Booking Startup's Domain Through Social Engineering

 The attacker had done their homework.
 They gathered information from:

-• Our WHOIS records (registered name, email, address)
+• The company's WHOIS records (registered name, email, address)

-• Our LinkedIn profiles (job titles, work history)
+• LinkedIn profiles of the founding team (job titles, work history)

-• Our company website (team page, about us)
+• The company website (team page, about us)

 • Previous data breaches (email/password combinations)

-Armed with this information, they contacted our registrar's support team claiming to be us.
+Armed with this information, they contacted the registrar's support team claiming to be the domain owner.
 They said they'd lost access to the account email and needed to verify identity another way.
 Using the personal details they'd gathered, they convinced support to initiate a transfer.

 • WHOIS privacy protection was not enabled